jayoharedee/comp1231/labs/week-04/challenges/index.md

 Rinse and repeat.
 Copy the code you've completed above and have all conditions evaluate to false

 ## exercise 3
-Write code that captures the date just as in exercise 3.
+Write code that captures the date as in [exercise 3](./../../week-04/index.md).
 Compare the dates and capture the current time.
-When you're done, it should look just as I did.
-Or better.
+When you're done, it should look just as I wrote in the exercise.
+If you copy and paste, I will find embedded and hidden characters so please don't cheat me.
+Write it out just as I did or better.
 We will be talking about Dates and objects shortly so here is a brief introdcution.
-Don't worry about the values. just look at how the syntax for the logic is used.
+Don't worry about where the values come from. just look at how the syntax for the logic is used.

 # The Lab Test